keithalewis/math/prob.md

 \newcommand\AA{\mathcal{A}}
 \newcommand{\Var}{\operatorname{Var}}

-Probability Theory is an extension of the rules of logic to deal with uncertain events.
+Probability is an extension of the rules of logic to deal with uncertain events.
 A probability is a number between 0 and 1 representing a degree of belief.
-All probabilities are conditional and can be systematically updated as more information becomes available.
+All probabilities are conditional on available information and can be systematically updated using Bayes' theorem as more information becomes available.

 ## Probability Space